ionic-team/ionic-docs/src/pages/react/your-first-app/4-loading-photos.md

 <IonImg src={photo.base64 ?? photo.webviewPath} />
 ```

-> The `??` is the new null coalescing operator in JavaScript. and will return the first operand if it is not null or undefined, else it will return the second operand.
+> The `??` is the new JavaScript null coalescing operator.
+It will return the first operand if it is not null or undefined, otherwise it will return the second operand.

 That’s it!
 We’ve built a complete Photo Gallery feature in our Ionic app that works on the web.
 Next up, we’ll transform it into a mobile app for iOS and Android!